adrianmikula/RobloxRealisticCat/docs/tasks/current_status.md

 - ✅ Added missing CullDistantCats method
 - ✅ Implemented proper client methods for data access
 - ✅ Fixed component reference passing
+- ✅ Fixed component architecture to use parent controller methods
+- ✅ Added method wrappers in CatController for components
+- ✅ Fixed all client components to use parent controller instead of direct CatService access
+- ✅ Fixed InputHandler syntax errors and method structure
+- ✅ Fixed ToolManager to use proper promise handling for tool access
+- ✅ Fixed AnimationHandler and ActionHandler to use parent controller data
+- ✅ Fixed Get and Set components to use proper CatController references

-The system should now run without the previous errors.
+The system should now run without the previous "CatService is not a valid member" errors.
+The components now properly use the parent CatController's methods instead of trying to access CatService directly.

 The main remaining requirement is creating a SPAWN part with ProximityPrompt in the workspace to test the proximity interaction system.